Oliveirakun/gmqtt-proxy-plugin/README.md

 # gmqtt-proxy-plugin
-It's a plugin created for [Gmqtt broker](https://github.com/DrmagicE/gmqtt), to make it act like a proxy, with messages buffering support when the destination broker is down.
+It's a plugin created for [Gmqtt broker](https://github.com/DrmagicE/gmqtt), to make it act like a mqtt proxy, with messages buffering support when the destination broker is down.

 ## How to install